last9/openapm-nodejs/README.md

 ## Setup locally

-Make sure you are in the express directory
+Make sure you are in the express directory.

 - Install packages